verder-helpen/core/README.md

 ## Further reading

-Complete documentation for the core can be found in [the general ID Contact documentation](https://docs.idcontact.nl)
+Complete documentation for the core can be found in [the general Verder Helpen documentation](https://docs.verderhelpen.nl)